Sepahsalar/42-get_next_line/README.md

 # 42-get_next_line
-_Because reading a line from a fd is way too tedious_, this project is about creating your own function that returns a line read from one file descriptor or more, if you consider the bonus project requirement.
+This project is about creating your own function that returns a line read from one file descriptor or more, if you consider the bonus project requirement.
 The function get_next_line() returns NULL, if there is nothing else to read or if an error occurred.
 It should work as expected both when reading a file and when reading from the standard output.

 </br>